 I remember lying in bed with a 50/50 chance of survival during a long-term admission in Kings College Hospital in 2005 when he asked me, “What have you written about this week?”
 When I responded “nothing, you know I dislike writing and have never been a writer”.
 His response was simple but hauntingly firm “I want an original idea written up from you every week”.
 I can call myself a professional writer today.
 He was offering to pay for me to do a PhD in solar energy at Imperial College with me having only a 50/50 chance of recovery!

-I have never met an individual so independent but so gregarious; so generous but so prudent; so outspoken but so tactful; so refined but so counterculture; so charismatic but so modes; so wealthy but so ragged.
+I have never met an individual so independent but so gregarious; so generous but so prudent; so outspoken but so tactful; so refined but so counterculture; so charismatic but so modes; so wealthy, but so ragged.
 He was a mathematician that spent more time on poetry.
-He was the power broker who was never under the spell of politics.
+The power broker was never involved in politics.
 He was the millionaire who lived liked he was penniless.
 He was a gifted intellectual but one of the ‘everyday people’.
 And none of it was contrived.
 Oh yes!
 Paramole was a living Paradox.

 Paramole was a Pyrate, a proud and exemplary one.
 He was the purest kind of Pyrate based on the “4-7 Creed,” the only benchmark of Pyratism.
 His life whole was totally against convention; tribal sentiments never bound him; his life and lifestyle exemplified humanistic ideals, and you will hardly find a man more chivalrous and brotherly than himself.
 He would readily sacrifice for others; most would not even contemplate.
 He was the protector who would make sure everyone else had reached safety before he saved himself.
 He accepted nothing without proper examination or prediction.